wyveo/craft-fetch/README.md

 2. Then tell Composer to load the plugin:

-        composer require wyveo/craft-fetch
+        composer require wyveo/craft-guzzle

-3. In the Control Panel, go to Settings → Plugins and click the "Install" button for Fetch.
+3. In the Control Panel, go to Settings → Plugins and click the "Install" button for Guzzle.

-## Using Fetch
+## Using Guzzle

 This plugin is built to work with the standard [Guzzle request options](http://docs.guzzlephp.org/en/stable/request-options.html)